Toll-like receptor 9: Role in heart health

 Inflammatory responses mediated by TLR9 pathways can be activated by unmethylated CpG sequences that exist within human mitochondrial DNA.
 Usually, damaged mitochondria are digested via autophagy in cardiomyocytes, and mitochondrial DNA is digested by the enzyme DNase II.
 However, mitochondria that escape digestion via the lysosome/autophagy pathway can activate TLR9-induced inflammation via the NF-κB pathway.
 TLR9 expression in hearts with pressure overload leads to increased inflammation due to damaged mitochondria and activation of the CpG binding site on TLR9.

 There is evidence that TLR9 may play a role in heart health for individuals who have already suffered a myocardial infarction.
 In murine trials, TLR9-deficient mice had less myofibroblast proliferation, meaning cardiac muscle recovery is connected to TLR9 expression.
 Furthermore, class B CpG sequences induce proliferation and differentiation of fibroblasts via the NF-κB pathway, the same pathway that initiates pro-inflammatory reactions in the immune responses.
 TLR9 shows specific activity in post-heart attack fibroblasts, inducing them to differentiate into myofibroblasts and speed repair of left ventricle tissue.
 In contrast to pre-myocardial infarction, cardiomyocytes in recovering hearts do not induce an inflammation response via TLR9/NF-κB pathway.
 Instead, the pathway leads to proliferation and differentiation of fibroblasts.

+Role in memory

+Memories arise when hippocampal neurons respond to information, and a subset of these neurons assemble into a microcircuit representing the memory.
+This process appears to often involve activation of TLR9 signalling associated with the formation of centrosomal DNA damage repair complexes.